andrew-noh/wordcount-py/README.md

  ***=IF(D4>500,19,IF(AND(D4<500,D4>300),14,IF(AND(D4<300,D4>150),10,IF(AND(D4<150,D4>60),6,IF(AND(D4<60,D4>30),3,2)))))***

-Less miningful grammatical parts of words like articles(the, a) and prepositions(for, with, when) are manually reduced.
+Less meaningful grammatical parts of words like articles(the, a) and prepositions(for, with, when) are manually reduced.